-Objective Continued Alien Clearing Management of the site with the aim of zero Alien vegetation on site 9.
-Risk Actions Monitoring Targets Loss of biodiversity Alien Vegetation infestation Fire Risk Alien invasive vegetation management within the site must be done according to the Alien Vegetation Management Plan in Annexure 6.
-The purpose of this Alien Vegetation Management Plan is to outline a comprehensive strategy for the complete eradication of alien invasive plants and the long-term maintenance of the site in an alien-free condition.
+Objective Continued Alien Clearing Management of the site with the aim of zero Alien vegetation on site 2.
+Risk Actions Monitoring Targets Loss of biodiversity Alien invasive vegetation management within the site must be done according to the Alien Vegetation Management Plan in Annexure 6 .
+Monitor vegetation for natural Alien Preservation of indigenous vegetation Alien Vegetation infestation Fire Risk The purpose of this Alien Vegetation Management Plan is to outline a comprehensive strategy for the complete eradication of alien invasive plants and the long-term maintenance of the site in an alien-free condition.
 This plan aims to ensure compliance with airport safety standards, restore ecological functioning, and improve habitat quality, particularly in areas of botanical sensitivity and ecological importance.
 To achieve these goals, the plan focuses on meeting the following objectives: Identify and confirm areas for alien vegetation clearing.
 Establish methods for effective alien clearing, including necessary follow-up actions.
 Provide a realistic program with clear targets for the clearing process.
 Promote the conservation of indigenous plant species within the property.
 Support job creation and skills development in local communities.
 Ensure the sustainable reuse of cleared biomass to maximize environmental benefits.
-MonitoringMonitornaturalvegetationforAlienInvasives.Ensurethatnofirehazardsarecreatedbystockpilingalienvegetationwhichhasbeenremoved.
-Preservation of indigenous vegetation and zero Alien Vegetation on site.
+Standard Operating Procedures (SOPs) can be compiled for Alien vegetation and invasive plants.
+Invasives.
+Ensure that no fire and zero Alie Vegetation on site.
 Remedial Non-compliance to be reported to Applicant and the Competent Authority.
 Action Implementation of the Alien Vegetation Management Plan in Annexure 6.
 PERFORMANCE Date Details of Transgression Responsible Party Action Taken

 Objective Successful implementation on of the Stormwater Management Plan.
-Risk Actions Monitoring Targets Incorrect a.
-Typical Operating and Maintenance activities for Dry Attenuation Ponds: Successful Stormwater Stormwater Management Maintenance schedule Required action Typical frequence y Management on site. on site Remove litter and debris Monthly resulting in Manage vegetation Monthly flooding, erosion and Inspect inlets, outlets, and overflows for blockages Monthly incisions, pollution and Regular maintenance Inspect inlets and basin for sediment accumulation.
+Risk Actions Monitor ring Targets Incorrect a.
+Typical Operating an d Maintenance activities for Dry Attenuation Ponds : Successful Stormwate Stormwater Management on site Maintenance schedule Required action Typical frequent CV Managemen t on site.
+Remove litter and debris Monthly -, resulting in Manage vegetation Monthly flooding, erosion and Inspect inlets, outlets, and overflows for blockages Monthly incisions, pollution and Regular maintenance Inspect inlets and basin for sediment accumulation.
 Determine appropriate frequencies.
 Monthly, then as required damages.
-Tidy dead vegetation before growth season Annually Manage wetland plants in pools - where provided Annually Occasional maintenance Reseed or replant in dilapidated areas As required Prune and trim plants where necessary and remove cuttings Every 2 years or a required as Remove sediment from inlets, outlets and forebays Annually, or as rec quired Repair erosion or other damage As required Remedial actions Repair or rehabilitate inlets, outlets, and overflows As required Relevel uneven surfaces and reinstate design levels As required Realign riprap, gabions, and/or Reno mattresses As required Additional: Litter clearing: A litter clea n-up is to take place monthly or as required.
-Cleaning of kerbs and cha nnels: Sand, litter and refuse should be removed from k erbs and channels m nonthly or as required.
-Cleaning of pipes: Refuse jetting. should be removed from pipes monthly.
-Sand and silt s hould also be remov ved by using high pressu ıre Cleaning of covers and fra repaired where necessary. mes: The covers and frames should be inspected mon thly and need to be replaced, repositioned, or
+Tidy dead vegetation before growth season Annually Manage wetland plants in pools - where provided Annually Reseed or replant in dilapidated areas As required Occasional maintenance Prune and trim plants where necessary and remove cuttings Every 2 years or required as Remove sediment from inlets, outlets and forebays Annually, or as re equired Repair erosion or other damage As required Remedial actions Repair or rehabilitate inlets, outlets, and overflows As required Remedial actions Relevel uneven surfaces and reinstate design levels As required Realign riprap, gabions, and/or Reno mattresses As required Additional: Litter clearing: A litter clea n-up is to take place monthly or as required.
+Cleaning of kerbs and cha nnels: Sand, litter and refuse should be removed from l kerbs and channels r monthly o r as required.
+Cleaning of pipes: Refuse s jetting. should be removed from pipes monthly.
+Sand and silt should also be remo oved by us ing high pressure Cleaning of covers and fra repaired where necessary. mes: The covers and frames should be inspected mor nthly and need to be e replaced , repositioned, or